 Without the ability to explore and zoom inside the living world, the progress of discoveries and inventions would be crippled.
 There are many types of microscopes used in investigating and exploring life science.
-Depending on the purpose, magnification, sample type, and application, suitable microscope should be selected.
+Depending on the purpose, magnification, sample type, and application, a suitable microscope should be selected.
 Some of the frequently used microscopes are listed below.

 It is considered as the first microscope ever invented.
-It was created by Leeuwenhoek in 17th century.
+It was created by Leeuwenhoek in the 17th century.
 He combined a convex lens with a holder.
 It magnified the specimen 200 to 300 times (more like a magnifying glass).
 The microscope was pretty simple but was powerful because it was able to give information about the biological specimen.

 A simple microscope is used by watchmakers to magnify and see the small parts of the watch.
-It is also used by jewelers, palmists, skin specialists.
-It is used to enlarge the image of letters of a book, texture of fibers, threads of cloth and details of stamp and engravings.
+It is also used by jewellers, palmists, skin specialists.
+It is used to enlarge the image of letters of a book, texture of fibres, threads of cloth and details of stamp and engravings.
 Nowadays, simple microscopes are not used much because of the introduction of other microscopes that have a second lens in them, thus increasing the image quality.

 In a compound microscope, the slide is illuminated with the help of a light bulb which is placed underneath.
 The specimen is magnified by 2 lenses placed one near the slide known as an objective lens and one near the top is known as an eyepiece.
 They give a two-dimensional image which can be adjusted depending on the strength of the lenses.